 The currency that sustains BBR’s appeal is hedonism dialled to eleven, from the moment you spoon the pelmeni – meat dumplings lined with lobster, crab and shrimp and steeped in a lobster bisque – to when your server raptures at your selection of red Domaine Faiveley as though it weren’t the eighth carafe of the stuff peddled that hour.
 Have you really been to BBR if you didn’t you order the beef wellington, a behemoth brick of beef fillet cooked to pink, swaddled within a latticed veneer of pastry and lubricated by only a few dabs of truffle-enriched sauce?
 The gleaming dessert orb that shatters into itself under the gentle heat of melted chocolate?
 Here, everything exists for your pleasure.

-There is a particular cadence to an omakase tasting, the tightly coordinated meal which is regarded as the best expression of the season’s bounty and a chef’s masterful intent and whose length can last anywhere between 45 minutes and the duration of a cross-continental flight.
-You will most likely have to make your reservation three months in advance (walk-ins are for the less ambitious!).
+There is a particular cadence to an omakase tasting, the tightly coordinated meal that is regarded as the best expression of the season’s bounty and whose length can last anywhere between 45 minutes and the duration of a Scorsese feature.
+You will most likely have to make your reservation months in advance, as though you were a Swiftie trying to scoop a front-row seat.
 When you land the coveted spot, you and a small-sportsteam-size of strangers will congregate around a hinoki counter.
 You’ll probably be encouraged to swab your hands with an oshibori, the dampened hand-towel crucial to Japanese hospitality.
-And, like a Knicks fan who has managed to score courtside seats, you’ll spend most of the evening observing the itamae mould tiny mounds of rice, dab it with a grating of wasabi, and press it with coin-thin slices of fish.
-The rhythm is tight and it flows – mould-dab-press-eat, mould-dab-press-eat – and the pace is relentless.
+And, like a day-tripper to Wimbledon, you’ll spend most of the time in a head-swinging trance, observing the cadre of chefs mould tiny mounds of rice, dab it with a grating of wasabi, and press it with coin-thin slices of the day’s catch.
+The rhythm is strict and it flows – mould-dab-press-eat, mould-dab-press-eat – and the pace, often, is relentless.

 Cradled between the embellished brasseries and the wood-lined, scotch-perfumed members’ clubs of St James’s, the genreless Ikoyi swims against the current, its name taking its cues from a well-heeled Lagosian district and its pantry of spices and pungent rubs, which derive from sub-Saharan west Africa (scotch bonnet chillies; Grains of Selim), is paired with produce that the food-obsessed label as micro-seasonal – namely ingredients, such as finger lime, that are at full flavour for only a precious few weeks.